DIPlib/diplib/doc/src/PyDIP/pydip_user_manual.md

 Type `help(dip.Show)` in Python to learn about many more options.

-If *DIPviewer* is installed, its functionality will be in the `PyDIP.viewer` namespace.
+If *DIPviewer* is installed, its functionality will be in the `diplib.viewer` namespace.
 Use `dip.viewer.Show(img)`.
 Depending on the backend used, it will be necessary to do `dip.viewer.Spin()` to interact with the created window. `Spin()` interrupts the interactive session until all *DIPviewer*